GalKJ/d0g3bl2/README.md

-# Welcome 😁
+# 😁 Welcome 😁

-Hi :wave: My name is Gal (they/them) and I'm a 🌱 sapling software developer
+Hi :wave: My name is Gal (they/them) and I'm a 🌱 growing software developer 🧑🏻‍💻

- :smile:

 ---

+# 😊 About me

 ## What I'm currently working on ...